Fairer Hours and Contracts

-Living hours has found that 1 in 6 workers are in insecure, low paid work with millions facing cancelled shifts and a lack of stable hours.
+The number of workers in insecure, low-paid work with millions facing cancelled shifts and a lack of stable hours.

 Of all jobs in adult social care are employed on zero hours contracts.

 Impact – Why Fairer Hours and Contracts Matter

 Workers in insecure work such as zero hours contracts (common in agriculture, healthcare and hospitality) struggle to budget as their income differs each month.
 This also makes it difficult for them to secure a tenancy or mortgage.
 In some situations, workers find shifts cancelled last minute, but not paid, when they may still incur childcare costs, for example.